MEXICAN POLITICAL SYSTEM

 This was created in 1929 when it was called the National Revolutionary Party (PNR).
 It was formed at the initiative of Plutarco Elías Calles who was president from 1924-1928 but was concerned for the political stability of the nation when his elected successor (Álvaro Obregón) was assassinated before taking office.
 In 1938, the party changed its name to the Party of the Mexican Revolution PRM).
 Then, in 1946, it adopted its third and current name, the Institutional Revolutionary Party (PRI):

 Astonishingly in a so-called democracy, this one party won every state governor race until 1989, most seats in the Chamber of Deputies and the Senate until the 1990s, and all presidential elections until 2000.
 Although it failed to win the presidency in the elections of 2000 and 2006, it was successful in the presidential election of 2012.
+In the presidential election of 2018, its candidate won 15.7% of the vote.

 The National Action Party (PAN)